Einstein tori and crooked surfaces: Disjoint crooked surfaces

 This happens exactly when $b d < 0$.
 Similarly, $\v{p}$ is disjoint from $\mathcal{W}_-$ if and only if $a c >0$.
 These two equations are equivalent to the ones in the statement of the Lemma, therefore it remains only to show that under these conditions, $\v{p}$ is disjoint from the stem.

 The Lagrangian plane $P$ representing the intersection of $\v{p}$ with the Einstein torus containing the stem is generated by $\v{p}$ and $a \v{u}_+ + d \v{v}_-$.
-We want to show that $P$ cannot intersect the stem in a point which is timelike with respect to $P_0,P_\infty$.
+This is because $a \v{u}_+ + d\v{v}_-$ represents the unique photon in one of the foliations of the Einstein torus which intersects the photon $\v{p}$, and hence the span $\R\v{p} + \R(a \v{u}_+ + d \v{v}_-)$ is their intersection point, the Lagrangian $P$.
+We want to show that $P$ is not timelike with respect to $P_0,P_\infty$.
+By Lemma \ref{lem:timelikeLightcones}, this is equivalent to showing that the triple intersection of the lightcones of $P_0$, $P$, and $P_\infty$ is non-empty.

 The intersection of the light cones of $P_0$ and $P_\infty$ consists of planes of the form: $\R(s \v{u}_+ + t \v{u}_-) + \R( s' \v{v}_+ + t' \v{v}_-)$ where $st' + ts'=0$.
 We want to show that no point represented by such a plane is incident to $P$.
 Two Lagrangian planes are incident when their intersection is a non-zero subspace.
 Equivalently, they are incident if they do not span $\V$.
 We have :